 There have been ongoing code enforcement efforts at this 52-acre undeveloped parcel, which was used as a permanent residential camp by multiple families, including livestock and cock-fighting activity.
 The site was found to have approximately 15 to 20 unpermitted structures and unpermitted grading, plumbing, electrical, and sewage on the site; and appeared to be used by several families with children.
 The Building Rehabilitation Appeals Board ruled that all violations must be mitigated by April 27, 2021.
 The property owner and their representatives continue to be responsive in cleaning up the site with their own means.
-An inspection to verify progress was conducted at the end of January 2023, which showed substantial clean up.
-Since that time, Sacred Oaks has reached substantial compliance with the removal of all unpermitted structures and outside junk and storage violations.
+As of January 2023, Sacred Oaks has reached substantial compliance with the removal of all unpermitted structures and outside junk and storage violations.
 Public Works will continue to assist the District Attorney and Department of Regional Planning on Code compliance.
-The Department of Regional Planning will work with the property owner directly regarding any environmental remediation issues.